 Such was the scene of Egypt when Moses was born there in the house of Imran during the despotic reign of Ramses II.
 God decided to help the weak Israelites and bring about a complete change in their position.
 They were to be delivered from the bondage of Pharaoh and were to become leaders and inheritors of favours and bounties of God.

 God’s ways are mysterious and human being cannot perceive them.
-The case of the freedom of Israelites is a marvelous one.
+The case of the freedom of Israelites is a marvellous one.
 It establishes beyond doubt that Allah’s decision always comes to pass and no power can be a hindrance in the way of their fulfilment.

 Let us see how the events had unfolded for the liberation of the Israelites.